 Lately I have been noticing that the construction in the city is handled very differently than U.S. or European companies handle construction.
 I very much doubt the construction contracts would be approved by law firms like Roberts Legal when they look over them for contractors!
 First, I very rarely see men in construction hats, which would be a huge no-no in the EU, in AU or the US.
 Hard hats are a standard in those countries, but even so with their safety rules accidents do still happen in the EU, AU or the US.
 That’s why people can get themselves a lawyer if they are in a construction accident (for more information you can check out like this law firm: Nehora Law Firm).
 And if guys are working in the dirt and not on concrete slabs yet, then I often see them running around with no shoes on.
 This again would never happen, haha.
 OMG the steel-toed boots manufacturers in the US would lobby in Congress immediately to ban this, haha.
 If they have none of these things in place, they definitely do not use field reporting for their projects!
 In California, one of my first boyfriends was a guy named Ross who worked in construction and today is a big time contractor.
 I remember the jeans he wore, or jean shorts, his construction worker boots, the cool tool belt…but I never remember him running around in a Lungi (LUNGI is the male version of the saree) at the construction site, haha.
 Though admittedly a lungi must keep a guy much cooler than Ross’ 501s, that’s for sure!
 So in that respect, the Indian’s have innovated there! haha

 Yet it isn’t the construction workers that really catch my eye on a day to day basis as I drive through the streets of Bangalore.
 It’s the construction material that is used as scaffolding and support beams to ensure that cement dries properly without caving down into the floors below.
 Any guess?
 Well….the macho guys of Bangalore have opted out on the traditional aluminum or metal materials that their mates in the EU and US use.
-They have gone back to nature and are completely eco-friendly like good boys!
+I wonder if they even know that steel building prices are pretty reasonable these days?
+Regardless, they have gone back to nature and are completely eco-friendly like good boys!
 What do they use?
 They use tree branches!
 No joke.
 Never seen this before in my life but I swear to you it is true.
 I about had a cow the first time I saw a guy climbing on scaffolding made from tree branches at a construction site.
 They looked like the Indian version of Tarzan Of The Jungle and I wanted to cry out “watch out for that tree, Tarzan” but at that time I didn’t have the guts to stop and take a photo that first day.
 However, I can verify the quality of the material personally because Shiva my driver swears that this is a very safe and natural solution and that the branches are very strong and secure. 🙂

 The thing that I wonder about most though is how they actually get the floors to be completely level using this system.
 I mean, no two tree branches are identical are they?
 So they can’t possibly all be the exact same height.
 So how are they working this magic?
 I can promise you that if I drop a pencil in my flat that the pencil does not start rolling across the room so obviously the construction must be pretty damn accurate and balanced.
 But how?
 The way I figure it, Indian construction workers are supermen with built in levels 🙂 hehe